ReDI-School/js-berlin-2020-fall/lesson4.md

 Up until now, we wrote code line by line.

-But what if I want to run some code only if the user is logged in?
+But what if I want to run some code only if a certain condition is true or false?
+For example, only run code when the user is logged in?

 ---